vishal-codes/react-widgets/README.md

 - Postman
 - Netlify

-#### You cac check the deployed version of the project [here](https://wizardly-hoover-38f71b.netlify.app/) and if you want to contribute to the project then checkout [CONTRIBUTING.md](https://github.com/vishal-codes/react-widgets/blob/main/CONTRIBUTING.md) .
+#### You can check the deployed version of the project [here](https://wizardly-hoover-38f71b.netlify.app/) and if you want to contribute to the project then checkout [CONTRIBUTING.md](https://github.com/vishal-codes/react-widgets/blob/main/CONTRIBUTING.md) .
 There are begineer friendly issues listed in the [issues](https://github.com/vishal-codes/react-widgets/issues) section.

+### Connect
+I tweet about tech, learnings, opportunities, etc. So if this sounds interesting to feel free to connect with me on twitter [@vishaltwts](https://twitter.com/vishaltwts)